timothyrusso/web_project_4/README.md

 **Overview**

-This is a project that showcases an interactive page where users can add, remove, or like photos.
+This is a project that showcases an interactive app where users can add, remove, or like photos.
+This project is made following detailed specifications and Figma.

 ## Functionality

-This project contains hover effects, links and smooth effects.
-You can add, remove or like photos.
-Also, it is possible to modify the name and the role of the user or see a preview of the images when you click on them.
+This project contains hover effects, links and transitions effects.
+Main functionality:
+- Add, remove or like photos
+- Edit the name and the role of the user
+- View the preview of the images
+- Javascript form validation

 ## Technologies